greg-raven/Uncommon-Sense/_posts/2020-01-21-dont-be-talked-out-of-your-liberties.md

 ---
-title: 'Don’t be talked out of your liberties'
+title: 'Don't be talked out of your liberties'
 layout: post
 categories:
 - demagogues